Skip to main content

 We’ll let you know when you can expect to hear from us at the end of the interview or assessment day.

-If you receive and accept a verbal offer you will then receive confirmation details of the offer by email with a draft contract.
+If you receive and accept a verbal offer you will then receive confirmation details of the offer by email with a conditional contract.

 Step 5: Employment and safeguarding checks Toggle accordion